Chief Executive Officer

 - Ph.D., Syracuse University

-Prior to his role as president and CEO, Wolfe served as senior vice president and dean of the Division of Student Affairs, Syracuse University.
-Previously at Syracuse, he served as the fifth dean of Hendricks Chapel and as the Interdenominational Protestant Chaplain.
-Prior to his service there, he was pastor of United Methodist parishes in Moravia and Ithaca in upstate New York.
+Prior to his role as President and CEO, Wolfe served as Senior Vice President and Dean of the Division of Student Affairs at Syracuse University, a position he was appointed to on June 3, 2008.
+Previous to his appointment to Student Affairs, Wolfe served as the fifth dean of Hendricks Chapel at Syracuse University.
+He assumed that appointment in January 1999.
+Previously he served as the Interdenominational Protestant Chaplain at Syracuse University.
+He has also served as pastor of United Methodist parishes in Moravia and Ithaca in upstate New York.

-Wolfe holds a B.A. degree from Lycoming College in Williamsport, PA, a Master of Divinity degree from Pacific School of Religion in Berkeley, CA, and a Ph.D. in Higher Education Administration in Syracuse University.
-In 1980, Wolfe was ordained elder in full connection with the Upper New York Conference of the United Methodist Church.
+Wolfe holds a B.A. degree from Lycoming College in Williamsport, PA, a Master of Divinity degree from Pacific School of Religion in Berkeley, CA, and a Ph.D. in Higher Education Administration from Syracuse University.
+Wolfe is an ordained elder in full connection with the Upper New York Conference of the United Methodist Church.
+He was ordained in 1980.